Gamera: History

-There had been several failed attempts to reboot the franchise after Gamera: Super Monster (1980), and the Heisei trilogy originally started as an attempt to revive either (or both of) the Daimajin and the Yokai Monsters by Tokuma Shoten, however the projects faced budgetary problems, and surveys revealed higher popularity of Gamera instead, while Tokuma Shoten and Kadokawa Corporation also aimed to revive the Daimajin along with the Gamera franchise respectively; (Note: According to Takashi Miike, Daimajin is more difficult to revive due to his size; unlike gigantic kaiju and Ultraman, Daimajin is designed to directly interact with humans, therefore requiring expensive, large-scaled, life-sized models and props.) one in the late 1990s along with the Heisei Gamera Trilogy by starring Steven Seagal, the father of Ayako Fujitani who played Asagi Kusanagi, the human protagonist of the trilogy, (Note: The script was written by Yasutaka Tsutsui and Katsuhiro Otomo, and was later published as a novelization.) and another by Takashi Miike in late 2000s along with Gamera the Brave which was eventually redeveloped into Daimajin Kanon, (Note: Daimajin Kanon was originally intended to be directed by Noriaki Yuasa and Mamoru Sasaki; the two had previously co-participated in Princess Comet and Okusama wa 18-sai in Daiei Film, and were also appointed for a cancelled television series of Daimajin in 1960s.) and Miike made the Daimajin to appear in the 2018 film The Great Yokai War: Guardians where Gamera also made a cameo appearance within its spin-off novelization.
+There had been several failed attempts to reboot the franchise after Gamera: Super Monster (1980), and the Heisei trilogy originally started as an attempt to revive either (or both of) the Daimajin and the Yokai Monsters by Tokuma Shoten, however the projects faced budgetary problems, and surveys revealed higher popularity of Gamera instead, while Tokuma Shoten and Kadokawa Corporation also aimed to revive the Daimajin along with the Gamera franchise respectively; (Note: According to Takashi Miike, Daimajin is more difficult to revive due to his size; unlike gigantic kaiju and Ultraman, Daimajin is designed to directly interact with humans, therefore requiring expensive, large-scaled, life-sized models and props.) one in the late 1990s along with the Heisei Gamera Trilogy by starring Steven Seagal, the father of Ayako Fujitani who played Asagi Kusanagi, the human protagonist of the trilogy, (Note: The script was written by Yasutaka Tsutsui and Katsuhiro Otomo, and was later published as a novelization.
+Several clips from Gamera: Guardian of the Universe, including scenes with Ayako Fujitani, were inserted in the 2005 film Into the Sun.) and another by Takashi Miike in late 2000s along with Gamera the Brave which was eventually cancelled and was redeveloped into Daimajin Kanon, (Note: Daimajin Kanon was originally intended to be directed by Noriaki Yuasa and Mamoru Sasaki; the two had previously co-participated in Princess Comet and Okusama wa 18-sai in Daiei Film, and were also appointed for a cancelled television series of Daimajin in the 1960s.) and Miike made the Daimajin to appear in the 2018 film The Great Yokai War: Guardians where Gamera also made a cameo appearance within its spin-off novelization.